 This is a really great paper.
 It's a fantastic data set, and the analyses are really interesting and well-presented.
 I only have a few minor comments, listed by line number.

 132-137: I'm not sure why, but something about this bit confuses me - are you saying you have that much data for all observations, or some subset of that data for each?

+“Of the 15,277 historical mammal records used in this study, 8,688 are backed by voucher specimens in the MVZ”

 223: This seems like an odd title for this section - if I read it correctly, you're not testing the predictions of range shifts, although you may be testing the predictORS of range shifts.
 The title as written suggests that this section will discuss field validation of predicted range shifts, which doesn't seem like what you're doing.
 If that IS what you're doing, it's not clear to me.

+“Testing predictions of range shifts” Agree.
+Change to “predictors”

 224-237: I think it might be good to just step back and say "here's what we're doing and why" in a topic sentence.
 Make it clear that these are multi-species models right off the bat, and say what you'd like to get from them.

+I will add

 258: Euclidean

+corrected

 264: I'd like to see the rationale for this model spelled out specifically.
 My interpretation is that you're comparing the model with different local conditions to this model in order to demonstrate that fine-scale climate differences are important.
 If that's right, it would be good to say so here.
 If that's not right, then you should definitely spell out the actual rationale more clearly.

+“We compared these climate-data derived models to an “overall warming model” that assumes an increased temperature at all grid cells over the same time period, which always predicted upslope movements.”

+I will add clarification

 311-312: Again regarding the overall warming model: it's good to see that it's not a great predictor, but it seems kind of obvious given the fact that it's at odds with reality.

+Not always at odds with reality.
+Need to clarify.

 315: This might be a good place to bring up the fact that these predictors are spatially correlated, and that makes it difficult to pick out which one is actually driving differences.
 In particular I'm guessing minimum, mean, and maximum annual temperature are highly correlated.
 Can you present a biological justification for preferring one over the other?
 I don't know much about montane mammals in California, but it's easier for me to understand how "too hot" would be more of a problem for a lot of them than "not cold enough".

+I will add an explanation of the biological impacts of min and max in the methds.

 Referee: 2